 A number of derived variables are created on the NZHS data set.
-Many of the derived variables, such as body mass index (BMI), Alcohol Use Disorders Identification Test (AUDIT), and level of psychological distress (K10), are based on commonly used or standard definitions to enable comparison with other data sources and countries.
-Other derived variables are developed specifically for the NZHS, such as a summary indicator of physical activity level that incorporates information on the intensity, duration, and frequency of physical activity.
+Many of these, such as body mass index (BMI), Alcohol Use Disorders Identification Test (AUDIT) and level of psychological distress (K10), are based on commonly used or standard definitions to enable comparison with other data sources and countries.
+Other derived variables are developed specifically for the NZHS, such as a summary indicator of physical activity level that incorporates information on the intensity, duration and frequency of a person's physical activity.

-See the Annual Data Explorers for more detailed information on all the indicators used in the NZHS annual reports.
+See the Annual Data Explorer for more detailed information on all the indicators used in the NZHS (www.health.govt.nz/publication/annual-update-key-results-2019-20-new-zealand-health-survey).